 Last Updated: June 10, 2023, by: Greca Fotopoulos

-Welcome back to our overview of the TrafficMaster flooring brand sold exclusively at Home Depot.
-Last time we took a look at TrafficMaster Allure Vinyl flooring.
+Welcome back to our review of the TrafficMaster laminate flooring brand sold exclusively at Home Depot.
+Last time we took a look at TrafficMaster carpet.
 Next up is TrafficMaster’s highly popular laminate flooring range.
-Scroll down or use these quick links to navigate our report.
+Scroll down or use the quick links to navigate our report.